-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 If you split the square into these two pieces, it is possible to fit the pieces together again to make a new shape.
 How many new shapes can you make?

-What happens when you try and fit the triomino pieces into these
+What happens when you try and fit the triomino pieces into these two grids?

 Can you cover the camel with these pieces?

 This challenge involves eight three-cube models made from interlocking cubes.
 Investigate different ways of putting the models together then compare your constructions.

 Use the three triangles to fill these outline shapes.
 Perhaps you can create some of your own shapes for a friend to fill?